Robust Confidence Intervals for Meta-Regression with Interaction Effects: Declarations

-{\textbf{Acknowledgements}} \\ The authors gratefully acknowledge the computing time provided on the Linux HPC cluster at Technical University Dortmund (LiDO3), partially funded in the course of the Large-Scale Equipment Initiative by the German Research Foundation (DFG) as project 271512359.
-This work was supported by the German Research Foundation project (Grant no. PA-2409 7-1 (Markus Pauly) and FR 3070/3-1 (Tim Friede)).
+The authors gratefully acknowledge the computing time provided on the Linux HPC cluster at Technical University Dortmund (LiDO3), partially funded in the course of the Large-Scale Equipment Initiative by the German Research Foundation (DFG) as project 271512359.